 Cameras for the Aurox LFC

-Various cameras have been implemented in the Aurox LFC system but we believe that the best performance can be achieved with the 95% quantum efficient, back-illuminated Scientific CMOS camera, the Photometrics Prime 95B™.
+Various cameras have been implemented in the Aurox LFC system but the best performance can be achieved with a sensitive camera with high speed and a large field of view.

 Spinning disk confocal microscopy has historically been performed with EMCCD cameras which are highly sensitive but have a relatively small field of view and slow speed.